H-1B Responsibilities Overview

 - Decrease/increase in work hours.
 Some changes require that file an amended H-1B petition with the USCIS.

-- Employees are required to provide International Scholar Services with a copy of any new I-94 cards obtained during entry/re-entry to the US so that VISIT can ensure continued employment authorization.
+- Employees are required to provide International Services with a copy of any new I-94 cards obtained during entry/re-entry to the US so that we can ensure continued employment authorization.

 Dependent family members in H-4 status